 Let’s do the maths: 30 Foot RV + driving down Las Vegas’ casino strip = nervous breakdown, right?
 No!
 If the thought of tackling Vegas’ legendary casino strip in a large motorhome makes you shudder, think again.
-Las Vegas caters surprisingly well for RV rental holiday-makers and there are definitely other ways of negotiating the casino strip without sending your heart rate through your RV’s roof.
+Las Vegas caters surprisingly well for RV rental holiday-makers because many come for the casinos.
+It’s now common to see RV campers come for the physical casinos, and then also enjoy online casinos in the comfort of their RV’s when looking at the likes of this casino not on gamstop, for example.
+This way, holidaymakers can make the most out of their time and have even more chances of winning big!
+More importantly, there are definitely ways of negotiating the casino strip without sending your heart rate through your RV’s roof.

 Las Vegas is located in the state of Nevada, about a 4.5 hour drive inland from Los Angeles.
-It is the gambling capital of the USA, but is also home to some great family attractions and exciting nightlife.
-There is so much to do that you could easily spend days in Vegas without putting one dime into a slot machine.
+It is the gambling capital of the USA and many of the casinos there, physical and online, are ranked for having the best payouts (click here to know which ones).
+But it is also home to some great family attractions and exciting nightlife.
+There is so much to do that you could easily spend days in Vegas without putting one dime into a slot machine if you don’t want to.
 If you are considering an RV rental vacation on the west coast, then Las Vegas should definitely be on your “to-do” list.

 You can collect your RV (lazy speak for “Recreational Vehicle”) in Las Vegas itself, or an equally popular option is to hire out of Los Angeles.

 From there you can do a round trip down to San Diego, across to Las Vegas and then back to LA.
 Or you can head north on the Pacific Highway to San Francisco and then journey inland to Vegas before returning to LA.
 Either way, it’s best to allow 10-14 days to do a round-trip in comfort.